 Architect in ChargeKim Lenschow, Søren Pihlmann

-From the architect.
+Text description provided by the architects.
 Four small houses enclosing a central courtyard is the basic frame like structure for this summer residence by the shore of mainland Denmark.
 The exterior of the house is modest- even slightly introverted - but entering the courtyard reveals a spatially open house with a warm pinewood interior.
 Glass doors and sliding partitions ensures visual contact between rooms across the courtyard and also provides a clear and unhindered view over the bay.

 The house is situated in Mols Hils, Jutland, on a hilltop with a view towards the bay and the nearby city of Ebeltoft in the background.
 A narrow road leads to the house, which is placed amongst other summerhouses and surrounded by bushes, pine and fir trees.
 The four pitched roofs blend in with the surrounding summerhouses and the closed facade with sliding shutters in front of the windows gives the house an anonymous outer appearance.